 We’re doing a series of product reviews here on Wit & Delight, where I offer more in-depth information on tried and true products I’ve been using for months (or years) that have changed my daily routine for the better.

 Next up on the list?
-The Dyson Airwrap I’ve been using since the start of 2020.
+My Dyson Airwrap review I’ve been using since the start of 2020.
 Let’s dive into the review, and please let me know in the comments if you have any further questions!

 It is a hair styling tool that comes with a variety of styling attachments that curl, smooth, wave, or volumize hair.
 It allows you to dry and style your hair without damaging it with extreme heat.